 April is Poetry Month, at least in the USA.
 Over here we tend to join in but maintain our British feeling of literary superiority because our lists of poems and famous poets are much longer than those of our American cousins and I’m pretty sure that most of us can quote a line or two from Wordsworth.
 Poetry is designed to make the beauty of words visible and I had recently come across some poems written by a senior governance nurse, Karen Tidy, that focus not on daffodils or clouds, but dementia care.
 A subject that is not the most obvious to write verses about.

-Karen is at the centre of Evolve Care Group and supports 6 care and nursing homes, one of which is Heanton Nursing Home in Barnstaple and I thought her poems offered a fascinating insight into the world of dementia care.
+Karen is at the center of Evolve Care Group and supports 6 care and nursing homes, one of which is our Devon Nursing Home, Heanton, and I thought her poems offered a fascinating insight into the world of dementia care.
 As a senior governance nurse her work involves supporting everyone within all the homes to maintain their best physical and emotional well-being.

 The individuals that Karen supports at Heanton are always referred to as family members and some happen to live with dementia which is a difficult condition that gradually erodes all the nuances and subtleties that make you who you are.
 The home uses a “Household Model of Care” which aims to create a true continuation of home life and means that choice and remaining independent for as long as possible is at the forefront of everything they do.

 I was interested in discovering how such a dark subject could inspire Karen and ask, in this age of watching movies on our phones and having Australia in the Eurovision Song Contest, is there is still a place for writing poetry in the 21st Century?